 Questions may be addressed to the North Dakota Department of Environmental Quality at 701-328-5196, or email Keith Hinnenkamp (KHinnenk@nd.gov).

-Generally when a non-compliance matter is discovered, the Department will issue a Letter of Apparent Non-compliance (LOAN).
+Generally, when a non-compliance matter is discovered, the Department will issue a Letter of Apparent Non-compliance (LOAN).
 This brings the matter to the attention of the apparent violator and provides an opportunity for them to respond with additional information about the incident(s).
 The Department may consider the matter as resolved after receiving a response to a LOAN, or the Department may initiate a more formal action by issuing a Notice of Violation (NOV).

 If a Notice of Violation is finalized, the Department will normally prepare an Administrative Consent Agreement (ACA) that is intended to require the violator to accomplish certain actions to rectify the non-compliance issue.
-Civil monitory penalties may be assessed.
+Civil monetary penalties may be assessed.
 In some cases, enforcement actions are adjudicated in the civil court system.